Need travel assistance? Contact our team.

 Even on vacation, we ask you to follow these guidelines, and local law enforcement are able to make sure the public adheres to accepted guidelines.

-• Wear a mask when in public.
-The mask should cover your mouth and nose.
+• When wearing a mask, it should cover your mouth and nose.
 Wearing a mask protects everyone.
 A self-made mask is acceptable.

 • Stay at least 6 feet about from other people.